 There are two ways to request a SNAP escort.
 The preferred method is by downloading the TapRide SNAP app, which is free and available to download from either the Google Play Store or on iTunes App Store by searching for TapRide.
 Once you download the app, please choose the “University of Florida SNAP” location and log in with your Gatorlink account.

 For additional information and hours of operation for SNAP, click here.

 Some students do not like waiting for SNAP.
 I know my daughter and her friends would call an Uber instead of waiting.
 The most important advice is that students not walk home alone especially late at night.
 It is far too risky.

 An Uncomfortable Discussion …

 All universities are open campuses many with beautiful, sprawling foliage, brick buildings, open spaces.
 UF is an absolutely amazing campus like many college campuses.
 Being a college town, it does attract some undesirable persons.
-Your student should always be aware of their surroundings.
+Your students should always be aware of their surroundings.
 We live in scary times as witnessed by the recent school shooting in Parkland, Florida (where both my daughters graduated from and where I live).
-Sadly, students today prepare for what is called a Code Red or active shooter.
+Sadly, students, today prepare for what is called a Code Red or active shooter.
 Every college has a plan.
 To read UF’s plan, click here.